grandt0ur/Omnipunk/README.md

 4. Push to the branch
 5. Create a new Pull Request

+###Omnipunk-Gemini
+## Gemini AI Integration

+This project now includes integration with Google's Gemini AI, providing advanced conversational capabilities to the bot.

+### Features

+- **AI-Powered Chat**: Users can engage in conversations with the bot using Gemini AI.
+- **Natural Language Processing**: The bot can understand and respond to a wide range of queries and prompts.
+- **Separate Script**: The AI functionality is implemented in a separate script for modularity and ease of maintenance.

+### Usage

+To use the Gemini AI feature:

+1. Ensure you have set up the `GEMINI_API_KEY` in your `.env` file.
+2. Use the command `./chat [your message]` to start a conversation with the AI.

+Example:
 ## License

 None.
 Code is free.
 Like me :)